ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 ---
 ```

-The following code performs this task and save the data in a csv file:
+The following code performs this task and saves the data in a csv file:

 1. Read all the files in the `content/blog/` folder with the `.md` extension
-2. Create a tibble with the variables to store: _date, title, author, year_ and _contribution_type_.
+2. Create a tibble with the variables to store: `date`, `title`, `author`, `year` and `contribution_type`.
 3. For each markdown document
-4. Read the YAML header, extract the value of each variable
+      - Read the YAML header, extract the value of each variable
-5. and add a row in the dataset with the information
+      - Add a row in the dataset with the information
-6. After process all the documents, we save the dataset to a CSV file
+4. After processing all the documents, we save the dataset to a CSV file

 ``` r
 file_list <- fs::dir_ls(path = "content/blog/",